Reframing a Multi-Product Platform

 The site behaved like a maze.
 There was no reliable path from “curious” → “contact” → “customer.”

-After a structured audit of site flow, navigation, and messaging, I identified where users struggled.
+After auditing site flow, navigation, and messaging, I identified three friction points:

 1